niranc/openports/README.md

 OpenPorts is a Bash script for analyzing and displaying open ports on Linux systems.
 It uses `ss`, `netstat`, and Docker (if available) to gather comprehensive information about network connections and exposed ports.

 ⚠️ **SECURITY WARNING** ⚠️
 This script requires root privileges to function properly.

-Always review scripts carefully before running them with elevated permissions.
-Use at your own risk.
+**Always review scripts carefully before running them with elevated permissions.**

 ## Usage